doobie-droid/job_scraper/readme.md

 ## About The Project

 There are a few websites that provide custom solutions to scrape a bunch of job related apis.
 However, most of these sites/platforms require a subscription of some sorts.
 The matter becomes worse, when the subscription is paid in dollars and a lot of countries have individuals with credit cards that do not allow dollar payments.
-I decided to build a job scraper pooling data from
+I decided to build a job scraper pooling data from the following [SOURCES](./platforms/readme.md)

-1. [Linkedin](https://linkedin.com) -> data from linkedin is pooled using rapid api's api and also using a dedicated web scraper to search using the keywords listed in the .env

 ### Prerequisites